 Elizabeth Grossman is a freelance/independent journalist and writer specializing in environmental and science issues.
 She is the author of several books, including Chasing Molecules: Poisonous Products, Human Health, and the Promise of Green Chemistry; High Tech Trash: Digital Devices, Hidden Toxics, and Human Health; and Watershed: The Undamming of America.
 Her work has appeared in a variety of publications including Scientific American, Yale e360, Environmental Health Perspectives, Environmental Health News, Ensia, Al Jazeera America, TheAtlantic.com, Chemical Watch, The Washington Post, Salon, Mother Jones, The Nation, The Pump Handle, Earth Island Journal, InsideClimate News, Yes!
 Magazine, The Huffington Post, and Grist.
 She has been a Public Policy Scholar at the Woodrow Wilson International Center for Scholars and a science journalism fellow at the Woods Hole Oceanographic Institute and the Woods Hole Marine Biological Laboratory.
 She also received travel fellowships from the Institutes for Journalism and Natural Resources, Chemical Heritage Foundation, Global Investigative Journalism Network and COMPASS, among others.
 A native of New York City, she's lived in Portland, Oregon since 1996.

-Funded project: An in-depth article from Ms. Grossman's reporting trip, "Natural food, unnatural shortages," was published on High Country News (http://hcn.org ) on Aug.
-18, 2014 and on Alaska Dispatch News on Nov.
-22, 2014 .
+Funded project: An in-depth article from Ms. Grossman's reporting trip, "Alaska's Uncertain Food Future ," was published as a cover story on High Country News on Aug.
+18, 2014, then reprinted on Alaska Dispatch News on Nov.
+22, 2014 as well as online and in a Sunday print edition of Anchorage Daily News .

 Other work by Ms. Grossman: